(a tech note by Jamie Guinan, last updated 2018-Aug-30)

 For reference, "Auto white balance" does something similar with levels, but I wanted to do things manually here.

 The result looked like this,

-At this point, the quality is enough that my family members would say "oh, I remember that day, what a nice picture!".
+At this point, the quality is good enough that my family members would say "oh, I remember that day, what a nice picture!".
 Photography geeks would bemoan the poor colors and grainy appearance.
 I am somewhere in between.
 The picture makes me happy, but I know the quality could be objectively better.

 I think the problem is that film negatives have limited dynamic range, and 8-bit RGB Jpeg loses too much information.

 Maybe I could get better results with raw images?
 My iPhone SE is currently the best camera I own.
 I bought an app called "Halide" that takes raw images and saves them as DNG (digital negative) files.

 Can Gimp support 16-bit color?
 2.10 will, but Ubuntu 16 only has version 2.8.x.

 I tried building from source, it required a bunch of dev package installations, and eventually balked because it wanted newer versions of a few things that are currently behind in Ubuntu 16 LTS.